benmvp/slides/2017/fstoco/iso-react.md

 <!-- .element: class="large" -->

 NOTES:
-- It's an internal service that given a React component and its props it'll return a string of rendered markup
+- It's an internal service that given path to React component and its props, it'll return a string of rendered markup
 - No AJAX, on DB calls, no environment lookup, etc.
 - Everything must be passed in for _initial render_
 - "Stateless" because the server has access to the file system of all React components which _is_ state